-Oh yes and talking official equipment, hands up if you have a box of cables but you don’t actually know what most of the m are for?
-I see you my friend!
+Oh yes and talking electrical equipment, hands up if you have a box of cables but you don’t actually know what most of them are for.
+I see you, my friend!

-Or the cables, might be something important, what if you need it?
-It’ll probably cost a fortune if you chuck it then later realise you need it, yep?
+Or the cables, might be something important, what if you need them?
+It’ll probably cost a fortune if you chuck it and then later realise you need it, yep?

 The best way to deal with this type of clutter is by putting a deadline on it.
 If you have not used them by say, the end of the year.
 Out they go.
 If you have anything that is in good repair but you are not using it, pass it on or sell it.
 Just because you are letting it go, it doesn’t mean it’s the end of the line for it.